-Teaching and research staff at QMU have experience of cultural production and organisation and maintain close links with cultural organisations across the UK as part of their ongoing practice.
+Teaching and research staff at QMU have a vast range of experience of cultural production and organisations and maintain close links with cultural organisations across the UK as part of their ongoing practice.

 QMU benefits from its location in a city recognised globally for its cultural activity, from large-scale festivals to lone novelists.
 Edinburgh provides a variety of cultural experiences such as theatre, art, museums, cinema, music and performance, which are supported by a thriving and idiosyncratic cultural and creative sector.
 This environment provides postgraduate students with opportunities to gain practical experience, which in turn can feed into an individual programme of study.

 The MA Arts, Festival and Cultural Management provides organisational and institutional links as part of the curriculum.
-Professional contributors support students with experiences from the complexities of cultural management, from finance and human resources to project management and fundraising.
+Professional contributors support students with experiences ranging from the complexities of cultural management, from finance and human resources to project management and fundraising.
 In addition, students take part in field trips to deepen their understanding of the challenges faced by the creative and cultural sector.
 A PgCert Arts Management is also available, which is ideal for those working in the sector who wish to undertake professional development.

 The MA Applied Arts and Social Practice allows students to graduate with a better understanding of how artists, theatre practitioners and other creatives apply their skills in social contexts, third sector organisations, public health, social welfare, education and criminal justice, giving them the practical and enterprise skills to develop a sustainable career in their chosen field.
 Students on this course will undertake a range of field trips and complete a practice-led final

 Our approach to learning and teaching

-Postgraduate students admitted to the courses may have already acquired cultural and creative experience in a range of disciplines and work contexts.
+Postgraduate students admitted to our courses may have already acquired cultural and creative experience in a range of disciplines and work contexts.
 Students are encouraged to exploit their knowledge and understanding of these experiences in contributing to their study, and the curriculum is designed to be flexible enough to accommodate this.
 Collaboration with other students or external organisations and individuals can be combined with teaching delivery through lectures, seminars, workshops and tutorials.

-You may also be interested in our MSc Art Psychotherapy.
+You may also be interested in our MSc Art Psychotherapy

 Find out more information on how to apply for a course at QMU.